-Bid Cum Application Forms and any revisions to the same will be accepted only between 10.00 A.M. to 5.00 P.M.
+Bid Cum Application Forms and any revisions to the same were accepted only between 10.00 A.M. to 5.00 P.M.
 (IST) during the Offer Period (except for the Bid/ Offer Closing Date).
 On the Bid/ Offer Closing Date, the Bid Cum Application Forms will be accepted only between 10.00 A.M. to 3.00 P.M.
 (IST) for retail and non-retail Bidders.
-The time for applying for Retail Individual Applicant on Bid/ Offer Closing Date maybe extended in consultation with the BRLM, RTA and NSE Emerge taking into account the total number of applications received up to the closure of timings.

-Due to the limitation of time available for uploading the Bid Cum Application Forms on the Bid/ Offer Closing Date, Bidders are advised to submit their applications 1 (one) day prior to the Bid/ Offer Closing Date and, in any case, not later than 3.00 P.M.
+Due to the limitation of time available for uploading the Bid Cum Application Forms on the Bid/ Offer Closing Date, Bidders were advised to submit their applications 1 (one) day prior to the Bid/ Offer Closing Date and, in any case, not later than 3.00 P.M.
 (IST) on the Bid/ Offer Closing Date.
-Any time mentioned in this Red Herring Prospectus is IST.
+Any time mentioned in this Prospectus is IST.
 Bidders are cautioned that, in the event a large number of Bid Cum Application Forms are received on the Bid/ Offer Closing Date, as is typically experienced in public Offer, some Bid Cum Application Forms may not get uploaded due to the lack of sufficient time.
 Such Bid Cum Application Forms that cannot be uploaded will not be considered for allocation under this Offer.
 Applications will be accepted only on Working Days, i.e., Monday to Friday (excluding any public holidays).
+Neither our

-Neither our Company nor the BRLM is liable for any failure in uploading the Bid Cum Application Forms due to faults in any software/hardware system or otherwise.
+Company nor the BRLM is liable for any failure in uploading the Bid Cum Application Forms due to faults in any software/hardware system or otherwise.

-In accordance with SEBI ICDR Regulations, QIBs and Non-Institutional Applicants are not allowed to withdraw or lower the size of their Application (in terms of the quantity of the Equity Shares or the Application amount) at any stage.
-Retail Individual Applicants can revise or withdraw their Bid Cum Application Forms prior to the Bid/ Offer Closing Date.
+In accordance with SEBI ICDR Regulations, QIBs and Non-Institutional Applicants were not allowed to withdraw or lower the size of their Application (in terms of the quantity of the Equity Shares or the Application amount) at any stage.
+Retail Individual Applicants could revise or withdraw their Bid Cum Application Forms prior to the Bid/ Offer Closing Date.
 Allocation to Retail Individual Applicants, in this Offer will be on a proportionate basis